Dirty-git/RotationSpiritborn_Dirty/readme.md

 1. Open the spell_priority.lua file.
 2. Reorder the entries in `spell_priority` list to match your desired priority.
 3. Save the file.
+4. Reload the script (Default: F5).

 Note: This also reorders the spells in the UI.
 So you can check in-game if the priority is correct.
 If a spell is not visible, make sure the the name is correctly spelled and in the list.

 ## Changelog

+### v1.3.0

+- Added mobility only option to Soar, The Hunter, Rushing Claw and Evade
+- Increased general spell casting frequency
+- Updated default spell priority (suits most builds better)
+- Updated spell defaults and setting ranges (better experience out of the box)
+- Updated spell data for mobility only options

 ### v1.2.0